watertap-org/watertap/docs/technical_reference/property_models/mc_aq_sol.rst

  "Hayduk Laudie molar volume coefficient", ":math:`\chi_{3}`", "hl_molar_volume_coeff", "None", ":math:`\text{dimensionless}`"

 .. note::
-   Component molecular weight data is now set as a requirement when instantiating the MCAS property model.
+   *Component molecular weight* data is now set as a requirement when instantiating the MCAS property model.
+Hence, the user must provide these data in the ``mw_data`` configuration option.
-   Additionally, a warning will be displayed if charge data are not provided, in case the user intended to include ions in the ``solute_list`` but forgot to provide charge.
+   Additionally, a warning will be displayed if *charge* data are not provided via the ``charge`` configuration option, in case the user intended to include ions in the ``solute_list`` but forgot to provide charge.
 However, this warning can be ignored if neutral molecules were the only solutes intended for inclusion in ``solute_list``.

 Properties
 ----------